PaPaPaulitos/jogo-da-velha-rmi-java/README.md

 ### Executando o Servidor

-- Clique no arquivo do servidor
+- Clique no arquivo do Servidor

 ![Clicando na pasta do servidor](./Imagem/clicando_na_pasta_do_servidor.png)